The UK Gambling Commission

 The United Kingdom Gambling Commission (UKGC) is the primary regulatory body overseeing the gambling industry in the UK.
-Established in 2007, its primary function is to ensure gambling activities within the UK are conducted in a fair and transparent manner while protecting individuals, particularly the vulnerable, from gambling-related harm.
+Established in 2007, its primary function is to ensure gambling activities within the UK are conducted fairly and transparently while protecting individuals, particularly the vulnerable, from gambling-related harm.

 The UKGC has played a pivotal role in shaping the gambling landscape, not only in the UK but also in influencing global regulatory standards.
 However, like any regulatory body, it has faced criticism from various bodies, particularly gambling operators.